-Therapy – We provide convenient, on-site physical therapy and occupational therapy for patients, from pediatric to geriatric.
+Therapy – We provide convenient, on-site physical therapy, occupational therapy and speech therapy for patients, from pediatric to geriatric.
 Our therapists work closely with our neurology team to provide timely, comprehensive, customized care to meet your needs and help you reach your individual goals.

 TIA Clinic – For patients with transient ischemic attack (TIA), this service helps prevent strokes through rapid diagnosis and treatment.
 Early evaluation by a neurologist and rapid initiation of secondary prevention measures can lower the incidence of subsequent stroke.
 Offered in cooperation with PeaceHealth Sacred Heart Medical Center, our TIA clinic addresses the need for timely outpatient evaluation with a two-pronged goal: to provide high-quality, rapid care to patients to prevent stroke and reduce unnecessary hospital admissions.
 One of our neurologists will typically see patients within 24 hours of the initial incident and up to three times before returning patients to their primary care physician.
 The TIA Clinic can be reached at 541-868-ATIA.